tstack/lnav/docs/source/ui.rst

 * when text is selected, a menu will pop up that can be used to filter based on the current text, search for it, or copy it to the clipboard;
-* right-clicking the start of a log message in the main view will open the parser details overlay;
+* right-clicking the start of a message in the LOG view or a row in the DB view will open the details overlay;
-* the parser details now displays a diamond next to fields to indicate whether they are shown/hidden and this can be clicked to toggle the state;
+* the details overlay displays a diamond next to fields to indicate whether they are shown/hidden and this can be clicked to toggle the state;
-* the parser details will show a bar chart icon for fields with values which, when clicked, will open either the spectrogram view for the given field or open the DB query prompt with a PRQL query to generate a histogram of the field values;
+* the log details will show a bar chart icon for fields with values which, when clicked, will open either the spectrogram view for the given field or open the DB query prompt with a PRQL query to generate a histogram of the field values;